-The Access to Justice Institute works closely with student organizations that facilitate pro bono work or community service projects.
+The Access to Justice Institute works closely with student organizations and projects that facilitate pro bono work or community service projects.
 ATJI provides strategic planning support, troubleshooting assistance, and guidance in identifying community needs and partners in order to ensure that student organizations are having the most impact possible.

 The Iraqi Refugee Assistance Project (IRAP) organizes law students and attorneys to provide legal representation to those who have none.
 IRAP helps Iraqi refugees navigate the rules and processes of resettlement in the U.S. Our work helps families escape from harm and persecution.